patricksimpson/posts/2019/time.md

 Here’s a thought… Go buy the DVD and watch it.
 Is your time is worth it?
 If not, why is endless streaming content worth it?

-Unplug yourself from the internet for a week and see a sudden additional amount suddenly appear in your day, like magic.
+Unplug yourself from the internet for a week and see a sudden additional time suddenly appear in your day, like magic.

 Everyone is given 24 hours daily, equally.
 What you choose to do with it is up to you.